On the Robustness of Bayesian Neural Networks to Adversarial Attacks: Introduction

 The paper is structured as follows.
 In Section \ref{sec:background} we introduce background on infinitely-wide neural networks and BNNs.
 In Section \ref{sec:GradAdvAttacks} we will first show that for highly accurate neural networks the gradient of the loss is non-zero only in directions orthogonal to the data manifold.
 Then, in Section \ref{sec:AdvRobBNNs} we will prove that for any neural network and weight set there exists another weight set of the same neural network with same loss and opposite orthogonal gradients to the data manifold.
-By averaging over these weight sets in Section \ref{sec:adv_robustness_bayesian_averaging} we prove that for a BNN the expected gradient of the loss is zero, thus making them robust to adversarial attacks.
+By averaging over these weight sets and relying on the convergence of BNNs to Gaussian processes (GPs), in Section \ref{sec:adv_robustness_bayesian_averaging} we prove that for a BNN that achieves zero loss on the data manifold the expected gradient of the loss is zero, thus making them robust to adversarial attacks.
 Section \ref{sec:limitations} discusses consequences and limitations of our results.
 Empirical results in Section \ref{sec:empirical_results} will support our theoretical findings.

-\paragraph{Related Work}
+\subsection{Related Work}